General Information

 Steel truss pier of a truss bridge.

-The truss is made of circular hallow sections.
+The truss is made of circular hallow sections, and the web arrangement consists of zig-zag diagonals and horizontals.
 Figure 3 shows the connection between the truss pier and the pedestal.

 Truss pier to pedestal connection.